nuttycream/deeznuts/content/about.md

 someone I looked up to a lot.
 Not because of his excellent skill set, but because he was an impeccable leader, whenever he would walk into a room, people knew that person is someone to truly rely on.
-He would later influence a lot of my decisions after the military.
+He would later influence a lot of my decisions during and after the military.

 ### college life